imperator90/distbot/README.md

 ## Usage
 Spiders can be ran with multiple browsers and/or multiple browser tabs.
 All request will be distributed to browsers and tabs in a round-robin fashion.
+The web browsers used by spiders do not need to be on the same machine as the scraping script.
+To run a launch and connect to a browser on a remote machine, pass the IP of the remote server when creating the browser:
+`await spider.add_browser(server='remote.ip.addr')`

 For running distributed spiders, see [examples/distributed.py](./examples/distributed.py)
 For non-distributed use, see [examples/simple.py](./examples/simple.py)